 - Be patient.
 It can take 6–8 weeks or less for some men to form deep 360 waves.

 - Combing and brushing.
 Once you have established deep waves, you can use a wave comb to comb your style.
 The soft brush is also for when your waves are established and already formed.
 Avoid sharing your brushes and combs with other people for sanitary reasons.
 It's good to wash your brushes and combs in hot water and soap every two days.

 - Avoid using chemical perm.
 Good news: Black men's hair is naturally curly.
 This is why it should be easy to train it to form deep waves.

 - Use your hands instead of a brush when hair is dry.
 Rubbing the waves with the palm of your hands when the hair is dry is better, rather than brushing the hair when it's dry.

 - Using excessive amounts of hair products is not necessary.
 Just using a good conditioning moisturizer is all you need.

 - Trim regularly.
-Some men go to a barber shop to get their short haircut, or some might cut their own with clippers at home.
-Cut hair every 4–5 weeks for course hair.
+Some men go to a barbershop to get their short haircut, or some might cut their own with clippers at home.
+Cut hair every 4–5 weeks for coarse hair.